 - The Early Riser, High Noon and Last Chance lots are locked at 6:00 p.m.
 Please plan accordingly.

-- You may pick up your pass and the required armband at the A-Basin Season Pass Office between 8:00 a.m. to 4:30 p.m. seven days a week, once the winter season starts.
+- You may pick up your pass and the required armband at one of our ticket windows between 8:00 a.m. to 4:30 p.m. seven days a week, once the winter season starts.

 - If you would like to skin up before collecting your pass and armband, please print your email confirmation or have it accessible on your phone, and keep it with you on your first outing.